 Michael Kelly has worked at the Australian War Memorial (AWM) since 2004.
 He has worked as an assistant curator in Military Heraldry and Technology and worked on the redevelopment of the Second World War galleries in 2009.
 Later, as a member of the Exhibitions team, he worked on the redevelopment of the First World War Galleries which opened in 2014.
 In recent years Michael has curated exhibitions for major Korean War and Vietnam War anniversaries.

 In 2012 Michael was part of a joint Australian War Memorial – Imperial War Museum study tour to Gallipoli and since 2014 he has led battlefield tours on behalf of Boronia Travel Centre to Gallipoli, the Western Front, Israel and Vietnam.
-Michael enjoys sharing his passion of Australian military history with like-minded travellers.
+Michael enjoys sharing his passion for Australian military history with like-minded travellers.